jonhjelm/docs-and-training/service_implementation/basics_hpc.md

 2. HPC access through a generic HPC service

-   The CloudFlow platform offers a generic HPC service which serves as an interface to an arbitrary HPC resource provider.
+   The SemWES platform offers a generic HPC service which serves as an interface to an arbitrary HPC resource provider.
 This completely eliminates the need to learn several queueing systems, storage solutions, and acquire login credentials for each HPC provider to be used.
 Instead, all this is